flyway/flywaydb.org/documentation/tutorials/dapr.md

 This is a comma-separated list of secrets in Dapr Secret Store which Flyway should try to read from.

 The value of each secret must be structured like a Flyway configuration file.
-For example, if we wanted to stored a database password in a secret we would give the secret `flyway.password=<database_password>` as its value.
+For example, if we wanted to store a database password in a secret we would give the secret `flyway.password=<database_password>` as its value.

 ## Testing the integration